The Ferocity of Chemotherapy: Does The End Justify The Means?

 Cancer is a large group of diseases with many differences, but they all have one thing in common: abnormal cells growing out of control.

 - Some cancers, if caught early, are easy to treat, while others may require any combination of radiation, surgery, or drug treatment.

 Is Cancer Always Due to Genetics?

 When something alters the cell DNA, cancer cells can begin to grow.
 A genetic predisposition for cancer is one of the most common risk factors for developing cancer.
-For example, if your mom had breast cancer, your chances of developing it may be higher.
-Other non-genetic cancer risk factors include:
+For example, if your mother had breast cancer, your chances of developing it may be higher, and in some cases, (i.e., with BRCA mutations), significantly higher.

 - Estrogen exposure in women

 - Too much ionizing radiation, like x-rays or nuclear